Bitbucket Auto Deploy with Pipelines (CI/CD)

 Bitbucket Auto Deploy with Pipelines

-Bitbucket pipelines helps developers to automate the process of development and deployment of code.
+Bitbucket pipelines help developers to automate the process of development and deployment of code.
 It makes it easy to build, test and deploy the source code.
-This article demonstrates how to deploy Bitbucket repository changes to a cPanel hosted repository using pipelines.
-To understand it in simple way, the flow will be as below:
+This article demonstrates how to set up Bitbucket auto deployment with pipelines and push changes to a cPanel hosted repository.
+To understand it in a simple way, the flow will be as follows:

-- Bitbucket pipelines if enabled deploys the changes based on configurations set in bitbucket-pipelines.yml file.
+• Bitbucket pipelines, if enabled, deploy the changes based on configurations set in the bitbucket-pipelines.yml file.

-Bitbucket pipelines is a built-in CI/CD service to automate the testing and deployment process.
-You should use Bitbucket pipelines to skip extra step to pull changes in cPanel or remote server where your repository is hosted for public.
-Bitbucket pipelines are configured with a single YAML file in repository.
+Bitbucket pipelines are a built-in CI/CD service to automate the testing and deployment process.
+Developers should use Bitbucket pipelines (CI/CD) to skip the extra step to pull changes in cPanel or a remote server where the repository is hosted for the public.
+Bitbucket pipelines are configured with a single YAML file in the repository.
 The key features that encourage the use of Bitbucket pipelines are:

-- The configurations for builds, tests and deployments are one single file bitbucket-pipelines.yml.
+• The configurations for builds, tests and deployments are one single bitbucket-pipelines.yml file.

 Auto Deploy with Bitbucket Pipelines

-In order to implement automated deployment in Bitbucket you first need to have a repository configured in cPanel or any remote hosting server.
+To implement automated deployment with Bitbucket CI/CD, we first need to have a repository configured in cPanel or any remote hosting server.
 Visit this post Configure Bitbucket Repository in cPanel to set up a Bitbucket repository and generate SSH keys.
 We will use the same repository in this post.

-We will be using ssh-run 0.4.3 pipe to run bash commands on remote server.
-So make sure SSH access is enabled on remote server.
-Let's dive into configuring continuous deployment with Bitbucket pipelines.
-Follow these simple steps to deploy pipeline in Bitbucket and push changes to remote server:
+We will be using the ssh-run 0.4.3 pipe to run bash commands on the remote server.
+So make sure SSH access is enabled on the remote server.
+Let us dive into configuring continuous deployment with Bitbucket pipelines.
+Follow these simple steps to deploy a pipeline in Bitbucket and push changes to the remote server:

 Step 1: Enable Bitbucket Pipelines

-Bitbucket pipelines allows you 50 free build minutes per month.
-First step to deploy a pipeline is to enable pipelines in Bitbucket:
+Bitbucket pipelines allow us 50 free build minutes per month.
+The first step to deploy a pipeline is to enable pipelines in Bitbucket:

-- Navigate to workspace of repository which you intend to configure pipelines for.
+• Navigate to the workspace of the repository that we intend to configure pipelines for.

-- Click on "Repository settings" in left side menu.
+• Click "Repository settings" in the left side menu.

-- Click on "Settings" in left side menu.
+• Click "Settings" in the left side menu.

 Step 2: Configure Bitbucket Pipelines

-After enabling pipelines, it is time to configure the bitbucket-pipelines.yml file using a default atlassian image with ssh-run pipe to deploy pipeline and run bash commands on remote server.
+After enabling pipelines, it is time to configure the bitbucket-pipelines.yml file using a default Atlassian image with the ssh-run pipe to deploy the pipeline and run bash commands on the remote server.

-- Add the following configuration to bitbucket-pipelines.yml file.
+• Add the following configuration to the bitbucket-pipelines.yml file.

-- image: atlassian/default-image:3 mean we are using default image.
+• image: atlassian/default-image:3 means we are using the default image.

-- The branches: indicates the deployment will be only for specific branch which is defined master: in next line.
+• The branches: indicates the deployment will be only for specific branches, which are defined in the master: in the next line.

-- -step: Adds a step to deploy changes.
-The name: is string name of step and deployment: specifies the deployment is for production.
+• -step: Adds a step to deploy changes.
+The name: is the string name of the step, and deployment: specifies that the deployment is for production.

-- The variables: are the environment variables for SSH user, Remote Server IP, Remote Server Port and the SSH command script on remote server.
-We will set these variables in next step.
+• The variables: are the environment variables for the SSH user, Remote Server IP, Remote Server Port and the SSH command script on remote server.
+We will set these variables in the next step.

-- Finally after adding this configuration code click "Commit file" button.
-This will add bitbucket-pipelines.yml file to repository.
+• Finally, after adding this configuration code, click the "Commit file" button.
+This will add the bitbucket-pipelines.yml file to the repository.

 image: atlassian/default-image:3